siw36/ansible-teamspeak/README.md

 - A user for the TeamSpeak server that has rights on a database of the MariaDB server
 - Python needs to be installed
-- A user should be able to execute sudo commands without being asked for password confirmation ..* You can make shure your target machine meets these requirenments by running the following bash script: [Prepare host for ansible](https://github.com/siw36/bash-prepare-workstation)
+- A user should be able to execute sudo commands without being asked for password confirmation ..* You can make sure your target machine meets these requirements by running the following bash script: [Prepare host for ansible](https://github.com/siw36/bash-prepare-workstation)
 - All TeamSpeak related dependencies will be installed during the play

 #### How to use